I beg to move,

 It does not have to be like that.
 We have heard from other hon.
 Members about the incredible charitable and voluntary sector efforts being made in the city region, but on their own, those valiant efforts are not enough.
 On behalf of all my constituents, young and old, and the people of the Liverpool city region, I urge the Minister to consider the issue of poverty seriously, and to outline exactly what the Government and his Department will do to address it properly.

 Order.
-Before I call the next speaker, it may be helpful if I point out that I shall call the Front-Bench speakers at 3.35 pm.
+Before I call the next speaker, it may be helpful if I point out that I shall call the first of the Front-Bench speakers at 3.35 pm.

 I hope to finish long before then, Mr Howarth.
 It is a pleasure to serve under your chairmanship—a sign of Merseyside’s ingenuity at keeping topics within the family.
 I am also immensely grateful that my hon.
 Friend the Member for Liverpool, Walton (Steve Rotheram) managed to secure the debate.

 I want to report two facts from the frontline of people in my constituency fighting against hunger, then I will address four brief questions to the Minister about actions that the Government could begin today to abate that hunger.
 If I had reported the things that I am about to say when I first joined the House in 1979, most people would have thought I was heralding the post-truth era of politics, but they are ordinary, plain, shocking facts.

 Feeding Birkenhead is a wonderful coalition of organisations that feed children in the school holidays, as well as feeding many families.
 It gave me some information for the debate, including the example of a little girl who arrived at one of the school feeding projects, which was full up.
 The projects insist that just because children are poor it does not mean they should not have fun in their holidays, and be fed as well; the little girl said, “Could I come in if I miss the fun?
 But I want the food, because I am so hungry.”